 "I love getting the chance to work with students as they go through this capstone process.
 While it's an opportunity for each of them to finally put their acquired knowledge and creative energy into one defining project, it's important they don't feel as though they're creating this work in a vacuum.
 The structure of our class provides a substantial amount of support, feedback, and encouragement to ensure everyone can cross the finish line with the best possible outcome."
-Allyson Sherlock, Instructor

-Capstone Proposal Tutorial and Capstone Sequencing
+Precapstone Tutorial and Capstone Sequencing

-The tutorial is not a course.
-You submit your proposal draft to your research advisor and schedule individual appointments (ordinarily, during the hours of 9-5) to receive guidance and feedback.
+The tutorial is not a course in the traditional sense.
+You submit proposal drafts to your research advisor and schedule individual appointments (ordinarily, during the hours of 9-5) to receive guidance and feedback.
 You need to make independent progress on the proposal without special prompting from the research advisor.
-See Crafting the Proposal for specific proposal requirements and see Timeline for mandatory proposal submission deadlines.
+Successful completion of the tutorial ensures that your project plan is fully operational by the start of the capstone course.

 You enroll in the capstone as your final, one-and-only remaining course.
 Due to the heavy demands of the capstone is considered a full-time course.
 All other degree requirements must be fulfilled so you can draw upon your entire ALM training to produce a final project worthy of a Harvard degree.

 Jose Luis Ramirez Herran, ALM